yanekyuk/ders/LING334/MidtermI_.md

 11. What questions can be addressed by the study of animal communication systems and by the study of attempts to teach a human language to another primate?
 What answers does the evidence suggest?

-    > The study of animal communication systems can adress the question whether human language is unique or these systems can be described as "languages.”
-An attempt to teach human language to another primate would adress the question whether the language is a faculty that is solely unique to humans.
+    > The study of animal communication systems can address the question whether human language is unique or these systems can be described as "languages.”
+An attempt to teach human language to another primate would address the question whether the language is a faculty that is solely unique to humans.
 The answers to these question vary depending on how one describes “language.”
 Nevertheless, the language acquiring capacity of other species had been found to be very limited.
-No other species can utilise language to the extent of how an adult human utilizes.
+No other species can utilize language to the extent of how an adult human utilizes.

 12. Explain and contrast the several proposed accounts of the evolution of language.